How to place story marketing at the core of your content strategy

 Above all else, have a point.
 What is the theme of your story and how do you pay it off in the end?
 How many times have you said to yourself, “That was a great spot, but who was the advertiser?”
 That happens because the story marketer got so caught up in the storytelling that they forgot to connect the brand to the theme and cement it in the hearts and minds of their audiences by making their point crystal clear.

-I think Subaru has done a fine job of connecting their beliefs and values of Love as the cornerstone of their brand story marketing.
+I think Heineken has done a stellar job of connecting their beliefs and values in its Worlds Apart campaign in their brand story marketing.

 INSIGHT: The point of your communication is to connect your shared beliefs and values with your customers.
 Do that, then deliver with your product, service and customer service, and your customers will love you.

 Try it yourself.
 Take a communications opportunity you have and outline your story with these seven elements.